huggingface/diffusers/docs/source/en/quicktour.md

 torch.Size([1, 3, 256, 256])
 ```

-For inference, pass the noisy image to the model and a `timestep`.
+For inference, pass the noisy image and a `timestep` to the model.
 The `timestep` indicates how noisy the input image is, with more noise at the beginning and less at the end.
 This helps the model determine its position in the diffusion process, whether it is closer to the start or the end.
 Use the `sample` method to get the model output:

 ```py
 >>> with torch.no_grad():